abhisheks2010/ALLCDRTOSQL1/readme.md

-Python ETL Pipeline for CDR API to MySQL Data Warehouse Objective
+Python ETL Pipeline for CDR API to MySQL Data Warehouse 📝 Objective
-This project provides a robust, two-phase ETL (Extract, Transform, Load) pipeline in Python.
-It is designed to fetch Call Detail Records (CDRs) from a REST API, load the raw data into a staging table, and then transform it into a structured star schema within a MySQL database, making it ready for analytics and business intelligence.
+This project provides a robust, multi-tenant, two-phase ETL (Extract, Transform, Load) pipeline in Python.
+It is designed to fetch Call Detail Records (CDRs) from multiple customer REST APIs, load the raw data into dedicated staging tables, and then transform it into a structured star schema within a MySQL database, making it ready for analytics and business intelligence.

-The pipeline is designed to be executed on a recurring schedule (e.g., hourly) and handles pagination, duplicate records, and complex data transformations automatically.
+The pipeline is designed to be executed on a recurring schedule (e.g., every 1-5 minutes) and handles API pagination, duplicate records, and complex data transformations automatically for each customer.

-Code Structure
+📂 Code Structure
 The project is organized into the following files:

-run_pipeline.py: (Main Script) The master script used to execute the entire ETL pipeline in the correct sequence.
+run_pipeline.py: (Main Script) The master script used to execute the entire ETL pipeline for a specific customer.

 cdr_ingestion.py: The script for Phase 1 (Extract), responsible for fetching raw data from the API and loading it into a staging table.